 Testosterone is widely considered the quintessential hormone for every macho-man, the holy grail of muscle-building.
 The biologically active form, free testosterone, interacts with muscle cells within the body and is vital for protein synthesis and subsequent muscle growth.
 As such, testosterone boosters have experienced exponential growth in the supplement industry in recent years; along with Google searches for “7 Ways to Boost Your Testosterone Naturally“, and it is no surprise why.

 Testosterone is the main male sex hormone, it serves many functions in the body, including the development and maintenance of male attributes, sperm production, libido, muscle mass, and bone density.
 Women also have testosterone, but in much lesser amounts.
 Typically, men’s testosterone levels peak at around the age of 20.

-Unfortunately, for most of us guys, once we pass the age of 25-30 years old our testosterone levels decrease by up to 1% per year.
+Unfortunately, for most of us guys, once we pass the peak age of 25-30 years old our testosterone levels start decreasing by up to 1% per year.
 This is caused by numerous factors such as weight gain and obesity, lack of sleep, Robert Downey Jr.’s Trainer Reveals How to Look Ripped on Camera, and poor dietary and lifestyle choices.
 Because the hormone is associated with young, it is little wonder why many guys are interested in boosting their testosterone and avoiding the pitfalls that come with declining levels of this vital, and potent androgenic hormone.